Wellness

 I turned 40 last month and spent some time thinking about this milestone birthday.
 And I hate to admit this, but I sort of dreaded the buildup.
 Then I turned 40 and things mostly continued as normal.
 Except there’s now this shift – a time of reflection – and I feel more at-peace in this new decade than I ever have before.
 I am not at all where I thought or “planned” on being at this stage.
 But (and I mean this wholeheartedly) I am so glad I did all the things I hoped I’d do “later” in life.
-So today, I want to talk about turning 40, the things I’ve learned along the way, and why this age isn’t the scary thing I thought it would be.
+So today, I want to share my thoughts on turning 40, the things I’ve learned along the way, and why this age isn’t the scary thing I thought it would be.

 On Turning 40, Motherhood, Timelines, and Success